netguru/xcconfigs/Documentation/Variables.md

 Name of the product bundle.

+This is different from Target Name, in that it is used as a name of the executable.
+This means it has more restrictions when it comes to allowed characters – for example, Framework targets might be called `MyFramework (iOS)`, but, as `_BUNDLE_NAME` doesn't allow spaces, it has to be changed to just `MyFramework` or `MyFramework_iOS`.

 #### `_BUNDLE_IDENTIFIER`

 Identifier of the product bundle.

 This variable is used as `CFBundleIdentifier` in Info.plist.

 #### `_BUNDLE_INFOPLIST_PATH`